DanicaPriest/What-color-is-your-name/README.md

 # What color is your name
-game to find out what color your name is game can be played at https://whatcolorisyourname.herokuapp.com/
+A game to find out what color your name is. <br>
+Game can be played at https://whatcolorisyourname.herokuapp.com/